 Referral Authority Comment/Outcome DPI Water DPI Water has reviewed the concept plan and considers that future stages of the development will require a controlled activity approval and may also require water supply work approvals and associated Water Access Licence (WAL) from the Black Creek Water Source.
-The DPI Water raised concern that the current concept plan was not consistent with DPI Water Guidelines for Controlled Activity Approvals and therefore DPI Water may not be able to issue subsequent controlled activity approvals which are consistent with this proposed concept plan.
-The applicant revised minor detail in the concept plan, however this was not referred to the DPI as these matters can be addressed when the later stages are lodged.
+The DPI Water raised concern that the original concept plan was not consistent with DPI Water Guidelines for Controlled Activity Approvals and therefore DPI Water may not be able to issue subsequent controlled activity approvals which are consistent with this proposed concept plan.
+The applicant stated in a letter dated 24 April 2017 (appendix 5) that 'the site currently holds 100 Mega Litre allocations form the Hunter Valley Wine Country Irrigation District.
+There is no intention to seek an additional WAL as a part of this proposal.'
+Additionally, the applicant made minor adjustments to the originally submitted plans to address the 'concern' regarding future controlled activity approvals raised by DPI Water in their referral response of 22 March 2017.
+The applicant stated in their response that 'comments from DPI Water are noted, and taken into consideration in developing the concept masterplan.'
+As no concurrence is required from